A large number of public examinations take place throughout the school year, including GCSE, IGCSE, AS and A2, STEP and AEA exams.

 New Policies in Examinations

 Mobile telephones cannot be taken into the Sports Hall or any other examination venue during public examinations.
 In addition, mobiles should not be left in bags in the reception area at the Sports Hall or any other examination venue.
+This also applies to mock examinations.

 Please be aware that Reception shuts at 4.45pm and, if an examination finishes after Reception has closed, mobiles cannot be collected that day.